Shahddwekat/software-project/README.md

 We split the work across 5 sprints:

-- **Sprint 1** : got the admin login/logout working and set up viewing available time slots
+- **Sprint 1** : admin login/logout and viewing available time slots
-- **Sprint 2** : added the actual booking logic with rules for max duration (2 hours) and max participants (5 people)
+- **Sprint 2** : booking logic with rules for max duration (2 hours) and max participants (5 people)
-- **Sprint 3** : wired up the notification system so users get notified when appointments are booked or cancelled
+- **Sprint 3** : notification system so users get notified when things change
-- **Sprint 4** : added the ability to modify and cancel appointments, with a guard that prevents touching past appointments
+- **Sprint 4** : modify and cancel appointments with a guard that blocks touching past appointments
-- **Sprint 5** : added all 7 appointment types, each with their own specific validation rules
+- **Sprint 5** : all 7 appointment types with their own validation rules

 ---

 ## Architecture

-We used a layered architecture to keep things organized and separated:
+We used a layered architecture to keep things clean and separated:

 ```
 Domain Layer      →  Appointment, User, Administrator, TimeSlot
-Repository Layer  →  In-memory storage (acts like a simple database)
+Repository Layer  →  In memory storage (acts like a simple database)
 Service Layer     →  All the business logic lives here
 Observer Layer    →  Handles notifications
 Strategy Layer    →  Handles booking rule validation
+GUI Layer         →  Swing desktop interface
+AI Layer          →  AI powered appointment summary using Groq / Llama 3
 ```

 ---

 ## Design Patterns

-We used two design patterns that were required for the project:

-**Strategy Pattern** :for booking rules.
-Instead of hardcoding all the rules inside the booking logic, each rule is its own class that implements a common interface.
-This made it really easy to add type specific rules later without breaking anything.
+**Strategy Pattern** : for booking rules.
+Each rule is its own class that implements a common interface, adding new rules doesn't touch the booking logic at all.

 **Observer Pattern** : for notifications.
-Any listener that subscribes to the service automatically gets notified when something happens.
-We mocked this in tests using Mockito so we didn't need to actually send messages during testing.
+Any listener that subscribes gets notified automatically when something happens.
+We mocked this in tests using Mockito so no real messages get sent during testing.

+---

+## Extra Features

+Beyond what the spec required, we added a few things:

+- **Desktop GUI** built with Java Swing.
+Has a sidebar, login screen, booking form, appointment table and a notification log.
+- **Real email notifications** via Gmail SMTP.
+Enter a recipient email when booking and they get an actual HTML email with the appointment details.
+- **AI Summary** powered by Groq / Llama 3.
+Generates a smart analysis of all current appointments.
+Reads from a `groq.properties` file for the API key.

 ---